 Purely by accident, I got into Country radio.
 Believe me when I say that I am sure my dad teamed up with God to make that happen.
 As far as this show goes, I just want you to know that we all work very hard each night to put this thing together.
 I'm so lucky to have such a great team of people to work with.

-Blair handles overnights Mon-Fri at Midnight and Saturdays at 11PM!
+Cody handles overnights Mon-Fri at Midnight and Saturdays at 11PM!